 If you have kids around, this free market tote pattern would be a perfect intro finger crochet project for them too!
 You can reduce the number of stitches you chain at the beginning as well as the number of rows you crochet to make the right size tote bag for any age finger crocheter.
 Wondering how you and your kids will survive spring break?
 Grab a couple skeins of Fast-Track and set them loose with the video tutorial below.

-This finger crochet video tutorial is meant for absolute beginners, so even if you've never crocheted before, you can make this free market tote bag pattern!
+This finger crochet video tutorial is meant for absolute beginners , so even if you've never crocheted before, or are still learning how to crochet, you can make this free market tote bag pattern!

 And if you're not into finger crochet, you still follow the pattern and achieve a similar gauge with a 25 mm hook.